billy-horn/oscar/README.md

 ---
 ## Welcome!

 Hello and welcome to the OSCAR repo!
-OSCAR is an open-source project consisting of ML models, applications and websites to help combat recycling contamination.
+OSCAR is an open-source project consisting of source code for ML models, applications and websites to help combat recycling contamination.
 At its foundation, OSCAR is an image classifier pre-trained to categorize pictures of garbage.
 Please read further to find out more!

 <p align="center">
 <img src="./images/trash.jpg" alt="image" width="600"/>